Tecoma Stans is a perennial flowering shrub known for its highly attractive and bright-colored flowers from the (trumpet vine) family Bignoniaceae.

-It’s native to North America, South America, and Central America and is known as Bignonia stans and Stenolobium stans.
+It is also known as Bignonia stans and Stenolobium stans.

 Apart from these botanical names, the plant is widely known by many common names: